-RECR 653 Communications & Organizational Decision Making in PRRM
+RECR 653 Communications and Organizational Decision Making in RPM

-Focus on understanding the development and role of the executive as a decision-maker and leader within an organization and on the development of oral and written communication skills at the executive level.
+Focus on understanding the development and role of the executive as a decision maker and leader within an organization and on the development of oral and written communication skills at the executive level.

-RECR 654 Developing Promotional Information Systems in PRRM
+RECR 654 Developing Promotional Information Systems n RPM 3 cr.